bahmutov/cypress-examples/docs/recipes/check-console-logs.md

 ## Check the specific string in the console.error messages

+📺 Watch this example explained in the video [Check Console Logs](https://youtu.be/onHsVeAqT-o).

 <!-- fiddle Check specific string in the console.error messages -->

 ```html